-- (b) In a county which has a screener-collector position, fees paid by a county pursuant to this subdivision shall be transmitted monthly to the county treasurer, who shall apply the fees first to reimburse the county for the amount of the salary paid for the screener-collector position.
+(b) In a county which has a screener-collector position, fees paid by a county pursuant to this subdivision shall be transmitted monthly to the county treasurer, who shall apply the fees first to reimburse the county for the amount of the salary paid for the screener-collector position.
 The balance of the fees collected shall then be forwarded to the commissioner of management and budget for deposit in the state treasury and credited to the general fund.
 In a county in a judicial district under section 480.181, subdivision 1, paragraph (b), which has a screener-collector position, the fees paid by a county shall be transmitted monthly to the commissioner of management and budget for deposit in the state treasury and credited to the general fund.
-A screener-collector position for purposes of this paragraph is an employee whose function is to increase the collection of fines and to review the incomes of potential clients of the public defender, in order to verify eligibility for that service. - (c) No fee is required under this section from the public authority or the party the public authority represents in an action for: - (1) child support enforcement or modification, medical assistance enforcement, or establishment of parentage in the district court, or in a proceeding under section 484.702; - (2) civil commitment under chapter 253B; - (3) the appointment of a public conservator or public guardian or any other action under chapters 252A and 525; - (4) wrongfully obtaining public assistance under section 256.98 or 256D.07, or recovery of overpayments of public assistance; - (5) court relief under chapters 260, 260A, 260B, and 260C; - (6) forfeiture of property under sections 169A.63 and 609.531 to 609.5317; - (7) recovery of amounts issued by political subdivisions or public institutions under sections 246.52, 252.27, 256.045, 256.25, 256.87, 256B.042, 256B.14, 256B.15, 256B.37, 260B.331, and 260C.331, or other sections referring to other forms of public assistance; - (8) restitution under section 611A.04; or - (9) actions seeking monetary relief in favor of the state pursuant to section 16D.14, subdivision 5. - (d) \$20 from each fee collected for child support modifications under subdivision 2, clause (13), must be transmitted to the county treasurer for deposit in the county general fund and \$35 from each fee shall be credited to the state general fund.
+In a screener-collector position, the fees paid by a county shall be transmitted monthly to the commissioner of management and budget for deposit in the state treasury and credited to the general fund.
+A screener-collector position for purposes of this paragraph is an employee whose function is to increase the collection of fines and to review the incomes of potential clients of the public defender, in order to verify eligibility for that service.

+(c) No fee is required under this section from the public authority or the party the public authority represents in an action for:

+(1) child support enforcement or modification, medical assistance enforcement, or establishment of parentage in the district court, or in a proceeding under section 484.702;

+(2) civil commitment under chapter 253B;

+(3) the appointment of a public conservator or public guardian or any other action under chapters 252A and 525;

+(4) wrongfully obtaining public assistance under section 256.98 or 256D.07, or recovery of overpayments of public assistance;

+(5) court relief under chapters 260, 260A, 260B, and 260C;

+(6) forfeiture of property under sections 169A.63 and 609.531 to 609.5317;

+(7) recovery of amounts issued by political subdivisions or public institutions under sections 246.52, 252.27, 256.045, 256.25, 256.87, 256B.042, 256B.14, 256B.15, 256B.37, 260B.331, and 260C.331, or other sections referring to other forms of public assistance;

+(8) restitution under section 611A.04; or

+(9) actions seeking monetary relief in favor of the state pursuant to section $\underline{16D.14}$, subdivision 5.

+(d) \$20 from each fee collected for child support modifications under subdivision 2, clause (13), must be transmitted to the county treasurer for deposit in the county general fund and \$35 from each fee shall be credited to the state general fund.
 The fees must be used by the county to pay for child support enforcement efforts by county attorneys.